jgpavez/DecomposingTests/README.md

 ## Decomposing tests between mixture models into their components

-This work is based on the section **5.4 Decomposing tests between mixture models into their components** of the paper (ongoing work) [Approximating Likelihood Ratios with Calibrated Discriminative Classifiers] (http://arxiv.org/abs/1506.02169) by Kyle Cranmer.
+This work is based on the section **5.4 Decomposing tests between mixture models into their components** of the paper [Approximating Likelihood Ratios with Calibrated Discriminative Classifiers] (http://arxiv.org/abs/1506.02169) by Kyle Cranmer.

 We start with a simple model composed of three 1-Dim pdfs.
 Those pdfs are shown next